William Stratton: Early life and career

-Governor
+Governor of Illinois

 He won the Republican nomination for governor in 1952 and defeated Lieutenant Governor Sherwood Dixon to become the youngest governor in America at the time.
 Stratton was re-elected governor in 1956. in 1960, he ran for an unprecedented third consecutive term, but was defeated by Democrat Otto Kerner, Jr.

 Stratton was acquitted on charges of tax evasion in 1965.
 In 1968, he ran in the Republican primary for Governor and was defeated by Richard B. Ogilvie.
 Stratton finished a distant third, with only about seven percent of the primary vote.

 Mr. Stratton considered the construction of the first 200 miles of the Illinois tollway system as one of his biggest achievements, his wife, Shirley, said in a telephone interview.

 During his tenure, state hospital reforms were instituted that included beds for inmates, a bond issue was approved that funded the state’s expressway system, the first woman was chosen in a cabinet level status, and an improved state sales tax was initiated and used in school programs.
 After running unsuccessfully for a third term, Stratton left office on January 9, 1961.